antoniafeistel/BigData/README.md

 Szenario 1   |        1 |                1 |             1 GB
 Szenario 2   |        2 |                2 |             2 GB

-The following pictures shows numbers how the stream processing is working and how much data is processed within this pipeline.
+The following numbers demobnstarte how the stream processing is working and how much data is processed within this pipeline.
 Within this szenarios the producer ressources remain the same.

-The numbers show that the consumer client can proccess more records by second if more ressources are assigned to the application.
-In Scenario one, the consumer is able to process XX records per seconds.
-With more assigned hardware the consumer can process more data.
-The performance increases per XX procent on input rows and XX percent on proceed rows per second.

 **Consumer Performance Metrics -- Streaming** Szenarien    | Avg Input/ sec | Avg Process / sec
 ------------ | -------------: | ----------------:
-Szenario 1   |              1 |                 1
+Szenario 1   |      20,442.16 |         19,603.06
 Szenario 2   |      31,846.18 |         31,409.33

+The numbers show that the consumer client can proccess more records by second if more ressources are assigned to the application.
+In Scenario one, the consumer is able to process 19,500 records per seconds.
+With more assigned hardware the consumer can process more data.
+The performance increases per 155 percent on input rows and 160 percent on proceed rows per second.

 ![Consumer Metrics Szenatrio 1](resources_readme/100-cust-1Core-1GB.png)